 Required Documents For Shipping A Vehicle To Fiji

 - Your passport

-- invoice receipt showing total price paid and date of purchase
+- invoice receipt showing the total price paid and date of purchase

-- Registration papers or Certificate of Permanent Export (UK), Certificate of Title (USA), or De-registration Certificate (Japan).(create check list and and include other countries)
+- Registration papers or Certificate of Permanent Export (UK), Certificate of Title (USA), or De-registration Certificate (Japan).(create checklist and include other countries)

 - invoice showing export costs

 - Invoice showing freight costs and insurance to Fiji